Set up Message Encryption

 Manually activating Azure Rights Management

-If you disabled Azure RMS, or if it was not automatically activated for any reason, you can activate it manually in the:
+If you disabled Azure RMS, or if it was not automatically activated for any reason, you can activate it manually.

 Configure management of your Azure Information Protection tenant key